hashicorp/terraform-provider-google/website/docs/r/apigee_instance.html.markdown

   Customer Managed Encryption Key (CMEK) used for disk and volume encryption.
 Required for Apigee paid subscriptions only.
   Use the following format: `projects/([^/]+)/locations/([^/]+)/keyRings/([^/]+)/cryptoKeys/([^/]+)`

+* `consumer_accept_list` -
+  (Optional)
+  Optional.
+Customer accept list represents the list of projects (id/number) on customer side that can privately connect to the service attachment.
+It is an optional field which the customers can provide during the instance creation.
+By default, the customer project associated with the Apigee organization will be included to the list.

 ## Attributes Reference